EnSoftCorp/toolbox-commons/index.md

 ## Getting Started
 Ready to get started?

-1. First [install](/toolbox-commons/install) the Slicing Toolbox plugin
+1. First [install](/toolbox-commons/install) the Toolbox Commons plugin
 2. Then check out the provided [tutorials](/toolbox-commons/tutorials) to jump start your analysis

 ## Source Code